What Should I Know Before Starting Testosterone Therapy?

 The long-term effects of TRT remain under study.
 Some areas of ongoing research include:

-1. Cardiovascular health: While earlier studies raised concerns about heart risks, more recent research (including a 2024 study) suggests that TRT may not significantly increase cardiovascular risks in most men.
+1. Cardiovascular health: While earlier studies raised concerns about heart disease and heart attack risk, more recent research (including a 2024 study) has been more reassuring for appropriately selected men and suggests TRT may not significantly increase cardiovascular risks in most men.

 2. Prostate health: The relationship between TRT and prostate cancer risk continues to be researched.
 Current evidence doesn’t show a clear link, but regular prostate screenings are essential for men on TRT.